The Anatomy of an Affair: Dave Carder

 Ann: Yes, and we decided to go up into the mountains with a tent; we borrowed a tent.

-Dave Carder: Oh, I’ve got some of those.
+Dave Carder: Oh!
+I’ve got some of those.

 Dave: You’re going to love this.
 You know what I decided to do?
-“Let’s fast while we’re up in 10,000 feet altitudes.”
+“Let’s fast while we’re up in 10,000-feet altitudes.”

 Dave: Then we decided, “We’re breaking the fast.”

-Ann: We are so bored.
+Ann: We were so bored.

-Dave: We go fishing because it was the only way we were getting food.
+Dave: We go fishing, because it was the only way we were getting food.

 Ann: Here’s my memory—

-Dave: I caught nothing.
-That’s what I remember.
-I caught nothing, and we got in the car and we drove home.
+Dave: I caught nothing; that’s what I remember.
+I caught nothing; and we got in the car, and we drove home.

 Dave: That was not even close to the top eight.
-[Laughter] I’m like, “That is what you remember.”
+[Laughter] I’m like, “That is what you remember?”

 Ann: Oh, it was so fun.